supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

     ![Screenshot showing settings to restore WebVM1, replacing the existing VM.](images/v-bk-web6.png "Restore VM options")

 11. In the **BackupRSV** vault, navigate to the **Backup Jobs** view.
-Note that there are two new jobs shown as 'In progress', one to take a backup of the VM and a second to restore the VM.
+Note that two new jobs are shown as 'In progress', one to take a backup of the VM and a second to restore the VM.

     ![Screenshot showing both backup and restore jobs for WebVM1.](images/v-bk-web7.png "Restore VM Backup Jobs")